Engineering campus at UW-Madison

 Students who do not meet progression GPAs but meet all other progression requirements will be considered for progression in degree program (major).
 The consideration process includes review of written statement, rigor of completed courses, and grade trends.

-2. Students who do not meet the requirements in Regulation 3 may apply for a one semester extension but not beyond their fourth semester.
+2. Students who do not meet the requirements in Regulation 3 may apply for a one-semester extension but not beyond their fourth semester.
 Students granted extensions will be considered for non-automatic progression in degree program (major).
 The consideration process includes review of written statement, rigor of completed courses, and grade trends.
-Extensions will be evaluated only in cases where it is mathematically possible during the one semester extension to meet progression GPAs for intended program.
+Extensions will be evaluated only in cases where it is mathematically possible during the one-semester extension to meet progression GPAs for the intended program.

 When the number of non-automatic considerations and/or applications for admission to a degree program (major) exceed the capacity of that program, progression and admission will be limited to capacity.
-In order to implement the University's goals of achieving a heterogeneous and diverse student body, selection of students under consideration or admission to a program operating at capacity will be based on demographic background, written statement, rigor of completed courses, and grade trends.
+Selection of students under consideration or admission to a program operating at capacity will be based on written statement, rigor of completed courses, and grade trends.

 7. Progression Requirement Completion and Extension Application